 QU's Broadcast Alert System permits the simultaneous distribution of wireless broadcast emails, text messages and voice calls (including voicemails for calls unanswered).
 The system is used to distribute emergency notifications without delay in situations where a clear and active (e.g., in progress) threat or emergency exists that impacts the community and where it is recommended that the recipients take some form of action in response to the active threat or emergency.
 The Broadcast Alert System is tested twice a year at the beginning of each semester.
-All members of the university community are reminded to register for the university mobile wireless alert system by going to "My Q" (myq.quinnipiac.edu) and clicking on "QU Emergency Text Alerts."
+All members of the university community are reminded to register for the university mobile wireless alert system by going to MyQ (myq.quinnipiac.edu) and clicking on "Quick Links" and then "Emergency Text Alert System."